Skip to main content

 Cost and Performance

 Each Autothink session makes additional LLM calls for the reasoning steps.
-A 3-step reasoning session = 3 extra LLM calls on top of the response generation.
+More iterations means deeper reasoning but higher cost and latency.

 Tip: For casual conversation, don't use Autothink.
 Reserve it for questions where deeper reasoning genuinely improves the answer — complex analysis, strategic decisions, debugging, or creative problem-solving.

-Updated on Mar 21, 2026
+Updated on Mar 29, 2026